 RAP can be run in a variety of settings and in different formats.
 The orignal program has been adapted to make it more relevant for First Nations populations.
 Click here to view a modified children's resource.

-For further information including curriculum, activities and training contact Lesley Stewart.
+For further information including curriculum, activities and training contact the Children's Allergy & Asthma Education Centre.

 Asthma Education in Outreach Regions